Tradition of China — Hair Ornament Culture

 The end of the hairpin was usually decorated with beautiful flowers or lucky animals.

 Chai was a type of hair ornament that evolved from Zan, which was also used to fasten and tie hair.

 But the most important difference is that Chai has two sticks, which look like two Zans connected together.

-Chai is very frequently used in poems and articles of Chinese culture, for being an important symbol and keepsake of the love.
+Chai is frequently mentioned in poems and articles, for being an important symbol and a Keepsake of Love in Chinese Culture.

 In Chinese tradition, when a couple had to separate for a while, women usually would split her Chai into two parts, and give one part to her beloved one as a keepsake, until they reunited someday.